zveric/Computer-Science-Notes/Legislation/Legistaltion.md

 - Personal data must be held securely.
 This means that data must be kept safe from unauthorised access - for example, with usernames and passwords - but also safe from accidental loss - by making backups.
 - Personal data must not be transferred to other countries outside the European Economic Area unless those countries have similar data protection laws.
 ### Roles:
-- Information commisioner: The person or office who has powers to enforce the act
+- Information commissioner: The person or office who has powers to enforce the act
 - Data controller: is a person or company that collects and keeps data about people
-- Data subject: The person whos data it is that is being stored
+- Data subject: The person whose data it is that is being stored
 #### Data subjects rights:
 - The right to be informed
 - The right of access